 It is because cinemas offer memorable contexts, especially foreign-language movies.
 This will bring you closer to converting important language information into a memory that will last long.

-You can quickly memorize words from a talkie than just randomly selected from any list.
+You can quickly memorize words from a talkie rather than randomly selecting them from any list.

-We tend to be more productive in memorizing and remembering words that have some context.
-It is the reason most vocabulary words enrich with examples.
+We tend to be more productive in memorizing and remembering words with some context.
+This is why most vocabulary words are enriched with examples.

-It will enable us to see how it can be used in grammar, sentence, phrase, and real-life scenarios.
+It will show us how it can be used in grammar, sentences, phrases, and real-life scenarios.

 These practical contexts are automatically present in a movie through adoring characters, engaging plots, and epic conversations.
 The humorous scenes, sudden twists, killer lines, and captivating musical scores all are icing on the cake.